floragunncom/search-guard-docs/concepts.md

 * A user wants to **interact** with an Elasticsearch cluster
  *  this means any kind of interaction, ranging from issuing simple queries to changing the cluster topology
 * Search Guard retrieves the **credentials** of the user
- * This can be achieved by explicitely asking (challenging) the user to provide this information, or it can be extracted directly from the request.
+ * This can be achieved by explicitly asking (challenging) the user to provide this information, or it can be extracted directly from the request.
 Credentials can be something like a username/password combination, but also something like a hostname.
 * Search Guard **authenticates** the credentials against an authentication backend.
  * This step is optional if you use for example Kerberos, TLS client or proxy authentication.
 * Search Guard **authorizes** the user by retrieving a list of roles for the user